Low-calorie cocktails: 7 drinks under 160 calories to try on a diet

-Group of women enjoying cocktails
+Group of women enjoying low-calorie cocktails on summer's day

 (Image credit: Getty Images)

-Best low calorie cocktails to order
+Best low-calorie cocktails to order

 1. Vodka and soda